Winning cybersecurity warfare is the ultimate millstone for CISOs

 "It had started as 'data security' or 'information security,' with a heavy focus on ensuring the confidentiality, accuracy or integrity and availability of the data," explains Erik Decker, CISO at Intermountain Health.

-While "data was always the center of the conversation," bad actors have now created marketplaces where data, access and privileges have been bought and sold, attracting organized crime to the digital ecosystem – forcing CISOs to take the adversary approach.
+While "data was always the center of the conversation," bad actors have now created marketplaces where data, access and privileges have been bought and sold.
+The market has attracted organized crime to the digital ecosystem – and forced CISOs to take an adversary approach.

 In the age of ransomware, negotiation with hackers is akin to combat.